 The particular CAPTCHA technique above uses distorted fonts, and is the most widely used CAPTCHA for login applications.
 For illustration, our example for C-ThreeBallot shows how pictures can be used.
-Figure 2.4 shows one of the three tickets on the left.
+Figure 5 shows one of the three tickets on the left.
 The ticket contains a description of a visual theme, in this case an "outdoors" picture of a candidate implies a mark in the column corresponding to that candidate.
 On the right, are two pictures forming the composite image returned by the verifier.
 It shows that the ballot the verifier received was a mark for Obama (the other image is not outdoors).
 Note that the serial number of the receipt may be displayed using distorted fonts as well.
-Note also that the serial number of the receipt and the ticket number should be independent to prevent information about the vote leaking through the ticket.